Business Practicum

 Complete all fields of the application form and click submit.
 Please ensure you take note of the application due date as we do not accept late submissions.

-After the subject application closing date, applications will be shortlisted and students will be emailed an outcome within 7 working days.
+After the subject application closing date, applications will be shortlisted and applicants will receive an outcome via email.

 - Harpreet Kaur Sandhu, Business Practicum with KPMG Australia